- KERA radio story:

 Some of those chandeliers even get hauled up out of the way before the show starts.
 That’s what The Phantom of the Opera was all about: Chandelier goes up, chandelier goes down.

-It’s not until you’re up on the the lighting grid that you fully appreciate what’s involved.
-We’re in what might roughly be called the Winspear’s attic, directly beneath the metal and concrete roof, on a catwalk suspended a few feet over the plaster ceiling.
+It’s not until you’re upstairs on the the lighting grid that you fully appreciate what’s involved.
+It’s in what might roughly be called the Winspear’s attic, directly beneath the metal and concrete roof: a catwalk suspended a few feet over the plaster ceiling.
 It’s as dusty and eerie as all that might sound.

 Robert Degenkolb is project manager for JR Clancy.
 He’s in charge of installing the chandelier.

 That’s because each of the chandelier’s light sabers is sheathed in its own tube in the ceiling.
 That means – in addition to the jungle of cables and beams and conduits already up here — there are 318 steel pipes, like tree trunks 20 feet tall.
-On top of them rests a grate which is criss-crossed by a huge bird’s nest of moving pulleys and cables and hoists.
-The construction workers here have to crouch and crawl to get across.
-The cables fill the air so much it’s like some bizarre obstacle course on a reality game show.
+On top of them rests a grate which is criss-crossed by a huge bird’s nest, a tangle of moving pulleys and cables and hoists.
+The construction workers here crouched and crawled to get across.
+The cables filled the air so much it was like some bizarre obstacle course on a reality game show.
 Stand up and you’ll get garroted.

-Those are the hoists kicking in.
-Just before the performance at the Winspear begins, all the lights in the auditorium will start to dim, and the Winspear’s entire chandelier, all 318 acrylic rods, will float up and retract into the ceiling, causing the lights to dim even more.
-As they do, the chandelier will subtly change from a golden tone to a more blue-ish one.
-Peering up, the audience will now see just the tips of the acrylic rods, still visible, still illuminated.
+When the hoists all kicked in, the whirring was loud enough it’s a surprise it can’t be heard by the audience.
+If you come early enough before a performance, you can see the chandlier descend.
+But just before each performance at the Winspear, all the lights in the auditorium will start to dim, and the entire chandelier, all 318 acrylic rods, will float up and retract into the ceiling, causing the lights to dim even more.
+As they do, the chandelier will subtly change colors.
+Once the rods are completely retracted, the audience — peering up — will now see just their tips, still visible, still illuminated.

 They’ll look like a scattering of stars in the night sky.